hail-is/hail/python/hail/docs/hailpedia/table.rst

     +-------+-------+-----+-------+-------+-------+-------+-------+-------+--------+

-In addition to using the :meth:`.Table.join` method, Hail provides an additional join syntax using Python's bracket notation.
-This syntax does a left join, like looking up values in a dictionary.
-Instead of returning a :class:`.Table`, this syntax returns an :class:`.Expression` which can be used in expressions of the left table.
-For example, below we add the field 'B' from `ht2` to `ht`:
+In addition to using the :meth:`.Table.join` method, Hail provides an additional join syntax using Python's bracket indexing syntax.
+The syntax looks like ``right_table[left_table.key]``, which will return an :class:`.Expression` instead of a :class:`.Table`.
+This expression is a dictionary mapping the keys in the left table to the rows in the right table.
+We can annotate the left table with this expression to perform a left join:
+``left_table.annotate(x = right_table[left_table.key].x]``.
+For example, below
+we add the field 'B' from `ht2` to `ht`:

     >>> ht1 = ht.annotate(B = ht2[ht.ID].B)
     >>> ht1.show()